Skip to content

 pass

-This method should store the given ontology and its associated RDF graph in the triple store.
+This method should store the given RDF graph in the triple store.
 The implementation may choose how to organize the storage (e.g., as named graphs, in specific collections, etc.).

 Parameters: